michimussato/OpenStudioLandscapes-Template/README.md

 # OpenStudioLandscapes Template Module

+Template version: `1.0.0`

 ## Guide: How to use the template

 1. Create your new Git repo on Github, i.e. OpenStudioLandscapes-YourModule
 2. Clone OpenStudioLandscapes-Template
    ```shell
    git clone https://github.com/michimussato/OpenStudioLandscapes-Template.git OpenStudioLandscapes-YourModule